-It’s common for dancers to feel mentally, physically, and emotionally fatigued.
-Balancing over-booked schedules with academic coursework is hard enough.
-Now add the uncertainties of a global pandemic, and dancers are undoubtedly stressed.
-To better handle the stress in your life, let’s identify its roots and work towards stress-relieving habits.
+It’s common for dancers to feel stressed and subsequently, fatigued.
+Balancing over-booked schedules with academic coursework is a dancer’s reality.
+Add the uncertainties of auditions and performance casting— dancers might be teetering towards overwhelm and eventually, burnout.
+To better handle the stress and fatigue in your life, let’s identify its roots and work towards more supportive habits.

-The body is biologically wired to respond to stress and trauma in a variety of ways.
-During the stress response and in an attempt to survive, the adrenal glands produce two key hormones: adrenaline and cortisol.
-Adrenaline increases your heart rate and sustains your energy.
-Cortisol, which is often considered the “stress hormone,” aids in moving blood flow towards the brain, large muscles, and extremities rather than towards visceral systems like digestion and reproduction.
+The body is biologically wired to respond to stress and trauma in a variety of ways—in fact, the stress response is a means for survival.
+When acting on a perceived threat, the adrenal glands produce two key hormones: adrenaline and cortisol.
+Adrenaline increases your heart rate with the goal of sustaining blood flow and energy.
+Cortisol, which is notable for being the “stress hormone,” aids in shifting blood flow away from visceral systems like digestion and reproduction (those not needed for immediate survival) and rather, towards the brain, large muscles, and extremities.

-When cortisol levels are chronically elevated, such as with recurring stress, symptoms like digestive irregularity and menstrual dysfunction can occur.
-Overexposure to cortisol also impedes your body’s immune function and even promotes low-lying systemic inflammation.
+When chronically elevated, such as with prolonged or recurring stress, high levels of cortisol are associated with digestive irregularities and menstrual dysfunction.
+Overexposure to cortisol also impedes your body’s immune function and might even contribute to systemic inflammation.
 The end result?

-- Digestive irregularity such as constipation, bloat, gas, reflux, and indigestion
+- Digestive irregularities such as constipation, bloat, gas, reflux, and indigestion

 - Poor stamina

 - Irritability (a “short fuse”)

 - An over-reliance on caffeine to stay alert

 - Chronic sickness (due to a weakened immune system)

 Common stressors for dancers